FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 [unresolved-questions]: #unresolved-questions

 Through the RFC process I expect the following open questions to be resolved:
-- questions posed in the [sample code](../files/0013-configurable-and-composable-storage/) and marked with `TODO-DISCUSSION`.
+- [ ] Questions posed in the [sample code](../files/0013-configurable-and-composable-storage/) and marked with `TODO-DISCUSSION`.
-- naming of proposed code elements like, e.g., method/function names, type names, etc. Since those names will become the part of the storage API it is of highest importance to come up with good and expressive names for abstractions.
+- [ ] Naming of proposed code elements like, e.g., method/function names, type names, etc. Since those names will become the part of the storage API it is of highest importance to come up with good and expressive names for abstractions.

-Also, I expect the current storage attributes, `#[storage(read, write)]`, to be discussed.
-In the sample code, the existing attributes are used.
-However, there are two questions to be decided on:
+- [x] The current storage attributes, `#[storage(read, write)]`.
+There are two questions to be decided on:
-- if the meaning of `write` remains "read and write" as it is now, the attributes should be renamed to `readonly` and `readwrite`.
+  - [x] If the meaning of `write` remains "read and write" as it is now, the attributes should be renamed, e.g., to `readonly` and `readwrite`.
-- if we want to strictly distinguish between `read` and `write`, the question is why not introduce `clear` as well, which is currently treated as `write`.
+  - [x] If we want to strictly distinguish between `read` and `write`, the question is why not introduce `clear` as well, which is currently treated as `write`.

 # Future possibilities